olavarrieta/gulp-workflow/README.md

 - Concatenate, minify, and lint JavaScript.
 - Compile, minify, autoprefix, and lint Sass.
 - Optimize SVGs.
+- Compress and optimize JPEP and PNG image files.
 - Compress and optimize images.
 - Copy static files and folders into your `dist` directory.
 - Automatically add headers and project details to JS and CSS files.